 The most recent homeless point-in-time count (PIT) data show that an estimated 75,518 people in Los Angeles County experience homelessness on any given night.
 Though the County's homelessness crisis affects all County residents, persistent gaps across a host of homelessness metrics have yielded significant inequities in access, outcomes, and experiences within the homeless rehousing system.
-This is most evident in the fact that Black and American Indian Alaska Native residents are 5x and 7x more likely than white residents to experience homelessness in the County, while Latino/a/x residents represent both the largest and fastest growing population of those experiencing homelessness.
+This is most evident in the fact that Black and American Indian Alaska Native residents are 5 times and 7 times more likely than white residents to experience homelessness in the County, while Latino/a/x residents represent both the largest and fastest growing population of those experiencing homelessness.
 To address these inequities, an Ad Hoc Committee on Black People Experiencing Homelessness was established in 2018.
-Since then, its work has helped lay the foundation for the County's broad equity efforts and demonstrated that recommendations for improving outcomes for overrepresented populations will result in overall system improvements, in turn positively impacting all County residents.
+Since then, its work has helped lay the foundation for the